Skip to navigation Skip to content

 YA (job seeker) eligibility criteria

-To qualify for a YA (job seeker), a person must:
+To qualify for a YA (job seeker), the customer must:

 Customers under 22 years of age and who have not completed Year 12 (or equivalent) or a Certificate III or higher, are identified as Early School Leavers.
 They are required to undertake approved activities and/or job search in order to qualify for payment of YA.